 - Do not disclose any personal information like your date of birth, billing address, etc., on the Internet because that can be misused in order to unlock your account password.

 - Never let anyone know your passwords, do not write them down on paper

 - Disable the “Remember Password” and “Auto Complete” function on your browser to prevent your browser from remembering Passwords

 - Always logout from active login to terminate your session, instead of closing the browser directly.

-- Always type the address of the bank website in the address bar of your browser or access it from your stored list of favourites.
+- Always type the address of the bank website in the address bar of your browser or access it from your stored list of favorites.

-- Phishing is technique where customer received email depicting it’s sent by bank asking for personal information like account numbers, internet banking user IDs and passwords, OTP, PIN, CVV etc.
+- Do not fall prey for phishing emails, phishing is a technique where customer receives email/SMS depicting it’s sent by bank asking for personal information like account numbers, internet banking user IDs and passwords, OTP, PIN, CVV etc.,

 - The email is designed in such a way that it will look exactly same as an email sent by the legitimate bank.

 - The email may have the links such as “Please click here to update your Account Information in order to keep your Bank Account or the Card Active.”

 - The email contains the URL or image once clicked the user will be redirected to some other website to capture the information such as Customer ID, Password, Card details etc.,